Victim of ex-USA gymnastics doctor says abuse led to dad's suicide

 Attired in blue prison garb, Nassar sat with his head down on Tuesday and did not appear to make eye contact with the victims when they addressed him directly.
 At one point, he took off his eyeglasses and dabbed his eyes with a tissue.

-At a November hearing when he pleaded guilty to multiple counts of sexual assault, Nassar apologized for his crimes, the Lansing State Journal reported.
+At a November hearing when he pleaded guilty to multiple counts of sexual assault, Nassar apologised for his crimes, the Lansing State Journal reported.

 Nassar was the team physician for the Michigan State University gymnastics and women’s crew teams, as well as an associate professor at MSU’s College of Osteopathic Medicine.

-Olympic gold medalists Aly Raisman, Gabby Douglas and McKayla Maroney have gone public in recent months, saying they were assaulted by Nassar while undergoing treatment.
+Olympic gold medallists Aly Raisman, Gabby Douglas and McKayla Maroney have gone public in recent months, saying they were assaulted by Nassar while undergoing treatment.

 Biles and Raisman are among a number of victims who accuse USA Gymnastics and Michigan State of not properly vetting Nassar.

 Both organizations previously said they were unaware of Nassar’s crimes.
-In March, USA Gymnastics president Steve Penny resigned amid criticism of the organization’s handling of the scandal.
-(Additional reporting and writing by Keith Coffman in Denver; Editing by Leslie Adler)
+In March, USA Gymnastics president Steve Penny resigned amid criticism of the organisation’s handling of the scandal.

+Additional reporting and writing by Keith Coffman in Denver; Editing by Leslie Adler